 Management continues to believe the industry is moving towards coextruded products.
-Coextrusion is the simultaneous extrusion of different polymers.
-Winpak operates 61 coextrusion lines with manufacturing capabilities of up to thirteen layers.
+Winpak operates 64 coextrusion lines with manufacturing capabilities of up to thirteen layers.
 This allows the Company to develop products that take advantage of high-performance polymers, while minimizing material (source reduction) and processing costs.